Aryan-Techie/SmartScroll/Readme.md

 ---

-## 🚀 Smart Scroll — Turn Your Hardware Into Magic. 🎛️
+## 🚀 Smart Scroll — Enhance Your Workflow & Reimagine Your Volume Knob. 🎛️